 Permanent Instagram Action Block

 As the name of the block entails, you can’t remove this type of block.
 The reason why such blocks are applied is the violation of multiple Instagram rules.
-If your account has been temporarily blocked several times or if other users report your profile, you also are at risk of getting a permanent Instagram action block.
+If your account has been temporarily blocked several times or if other users report your profile, you are at risk of getting a permanent Instagram action block.

 What Can Trigger the Instagram Action Block?

 Action blocks are typically caused by the exceeded number of actions you perform in a window of time — per hour or day.
-Once you exceed the allowed hourly or daily actions limits, your actions get blocked by Instagram.
+Once you exceed the allowed hourly or daily actions limits, your actions might get blocked by Instagram.

-The limit set by the platform may vary depending on your account age, previous violations of Instagram rules, misuse of automation third-party tools or bots, activity, and some other things we’ll discuss below.
+The limit set by the platform may vary depending on your account age, previous violations of Instagram rules, misuse of automation third-party tools or bots, your previous activity, and some other things we’ll discuss below.

 Why does Instagram block your actions?

-You exceed the Instagram daily/hourly action limits
+You exceed the Instagram daily and/or hourly action limits